 One serving has 200mg of caffeine, so it provided an energy boost when I tried it.

-Next on the list for workout supplements without creatine is Optimum Nutrition.
+Next on the list for pre-workouts without creatine is Optimum Nutrition Amino Energy.
 It has two proprietary blends; one for amino acids and the other for energy.